 But we don’t have to leave this chapter to see that.
 Back up with me to verse 9.
 Here Paul says that the aim of Christ’s coming into the world (as the model foreign missionary) was “for the Gentiles to glorify God for his mercy.”
 That is the aim of missions — that the nations would glorify God for his mercy.
 That is worship — showing God to be glorious in his mercy, by trusting in it and cherishing it above all things.
 Then Paul supports this claim with a string of Old Testament quotations in verses 9b–11, “As it is written, ‘Therefore I will give praise to you among the Gentiles, and I will sing to your name.’
 Again he says, ‘Rejoice, O Gentiles, with his people.’
 And again, ‘Praise the Lord all you Gentiles, and let all the peoples praise him.’”

 So you can see how Paul thought about his mission.
 It was a fulfillment of Old Testament expectations that the Gentiles — the nations — would praise the Lord by rejoicing in him above all other joys.
 That is the goal of missions: the worship of God — or as we like to say: “the supremacy of God in all things for the joy of all peoples.”

-4. The WAY to Do World Missions Is to Go to Unreached Peoples
+4. The Way to Do Missions Is to Go to Unreached Peoples

 Reaching unreached peoples, not just unreached people, is the key to finishing the Great Commission.
 What a difference an “s” can make!

-5. God Calls Some to Be WARDENS of the Mission, Who Watch Over It from Home
+5. God Calls Some to Be Wardens Watching from Home

 “Wardens” is my “W” word for “senders.”
 Consider verse 24.
 Paul says he aims to go to Spain, which is wholly unreached as far as we know, “for I hope to see you in passing, and to be helped on my way there by you, when I have first enjoyed your company for a while.”